Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Different types of creatine are more or less soluble in water, which could impact how much water you drink when you take your creatine.
 Since this impacts your total water intake, it can also affect your thirst levels.

 It is also possible that the format (powder vs. capsule) of creatine affects hydration.
-However, this hasn’t been specifically studied, so you’d have to experiment to find what works best for you.
+However, this hasn’t been specifically studied, so you must experiment to find what works best.

-Anecdotally, some users find that they need to drink more water when trying to dissolve powdered creatine compared to using capsules.
+Anecdotally, some users need to drink more water when trying to dissolve powdered creatine compared to using capsules.
 Creatine doesn’t dissolve well, especially in cold liquids, so they may add more liquid to make the creatine easier to consume.

 When your creatine dissolves readily, you’re less likely to feel like you need to drink more water to get rid of the gritty feeling.